Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Discussion and Future Works

 Our second objective is to classify and predict the label of each case using (semi)supervised NMF (discussed in Section \ref{subsec:classification}).
 We perform two classification tasks: the first one on initial letters deciding whether a case should go into investigation or be closed (decision type), and the second one on AOBs deciding the types of crime concerning the case (crime type).
 Our results have an average prediction accuracy score of $60\%$ for the decision types and $90\%$ for the crime types.
-The first classification helps simplify the screening process since CIP officials can first examine the cases that are classified to be similar to past cases that were investigated.
-The model trained for the second classification, with a higher accuracy score, can help CIP officials quickly discern the crime type for each case file when there is a large number of incoming case files.
+The classification accuracy for decision types may suffer from over-fitting due to the limited size of the data set, so more research must be performed on a larger data set to help us draw the conclusion.
+Potentially, we wish that the first classification can help simplify the screening process since CIP officials can first examine the cases that are classified to be similar to past cases that were investigated.
+The model trained for the second classification can help CIP officials discern the crime type for each case file when there is a large number of incoming case files.
+The decreased classification accuracy in predicting decision types may imply that the process of decision making is too complicated to be handled by machine learning algorithms, such as NMF.
+Aside from those topic modeling results, human judgement is still crucial and decisive.
+The number of topics in NMF is decided by the user.
+When, in reality, there are more topics then we asked for, NMF could potentially disregard some of the minor topics or just represent them with only a few words (eg. the topic with Spanish words disappeared in AOB results).
+In the case of analyzing important legal documents, ignoring details could affect holistic decision making.
+Meanwhile, people could be wrong and biased against certain details as well but NMF offers an alternative perspective to the data set.
+Combining both perspectives from machine learning and human judgment could accelerate the process of making a holistic decision.